jausegar/openair/README.md

 Please read the 4G tutorial for more information on how to make initial installation of OpenAir.

-Then, you can compile and run 5G tests
+Then, you can compile and run 5G tests.